sugandhaarora1/Tech-Writing-and-QM-Portfolio/README.md

-# Welcome to My Technical Writing Portfolio! 👋
+# Welcome to my Technical Writing and QM Portfolio! 👋

 I'm a ⚡ **Technical Writer & Quality Specialist** ⚡ with a strong foundation in regulated industries and a passion for creating structured, user-centric documentation that simplifies complexity.